 This simple Spinach Avocado Salad is fresh, flavorful, and far from boring!
 With tender baby spinach, creamy avocado, tart cranberries, and crunchy almonds, every bite is a perfect mix of textures and tastes.
 Drizzle it with a quick 3-minute white balsamic dressing, and you've got a side dish you'll want to make again and again!

 It's so easy to eat more leafy greens when they're packed with flavor and layered with tasty toppings!
-This collection of salad recipes will keep things fresh and exciting all year long!
+Explore our whole collection of Vegetable Side Dish Recipes that will keep things fresh and exciting all year long!

 We're on a mission to make sure our salads are anything but boring.
 They have to have bold flavors and fun textures in every bite!
 This one totally delivers.
 It's a year-round chameleon that works with just about any meal, and it's super simple thanks to a quick 3-minute dressing.